-These material uncertainties may cast significant doubt as to the ability of the Company to meet its obligations as they come due and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
+Accordingly, the Directors believe that the going concern basis of preparation of the financial report remains appropriate after taking into account the above matters.
+However, the existence of the above financial conditions constitute material uncertainties which may cast significant doubt as to the ability of the Group to meet its obligations as they fall due and payable and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.

-There can be no assurance that the Company will be able to continue to raise funds in which case the Company may be unable to meet its obligations.
-Should the Company be unable to realize on its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the consolidated statements of financial position.
-The condensed interim consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
+Should the Group be unable to raise the required funds, the Group may be unable to meet its obligations, realize on its assets, and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the consolidated statements of financial position.
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts and classification of liabilities that mightbe necessary should the Group be unable to continue in existence.